yevster/weblogic-on-azure/cluster/README.md

 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe.
 Accept the rest of the defaults and finish.
 * Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.
 * It is now time to run the application.
 Right click the application -> Run As -> Run on Server.
 Make sure to choose remote WebLogic as the server going forward.
 Just accept the defaults and wait for the application to finish running.
-* Once the application runs, Eclise will open it up in a browser.
-The application is available at http://`<admin server DNS name>`:7001/weblogic-cafe.
+* Once the application runs, Eclise will try to open it up in a browser.
+The browser will fail with a 404.
+This is normal.
+We delibarately did not deploy the appllication to the admin server.
+* * In the portal, go to 'All resources'.
+Click on any of the WebLogic worker nodes (for example 'mspVM1').
+Copy it's DNS name.
+The application will be available at http://`<node server DNS name>`:8001/weblogic-cafe.

 ## Content